3y45u/ML-car-evaluation/README.md

 # ML-car-evaluation
-Simple machine leanring is used to predict the evalution of car The data file can be downloaded from the following link https://archive.ics.uci.edu/ml/datasets/car+evaluation
+Simple machine learning algorithms are used to predict the evaluation of car.
+The data file can be downloaded from the following link : https://archive.ics.uci.edu/ml/datasets/car+evaluation

-The following link is for the colab file where the code can be visalized better https://colab.research.google.com/drive/1YwsVgxIrIBuBEQ2KWMHwWH29kH5YBycp#scrollTo=r9Kd1Ni0c6tq
+The following link is for the colab file where the code can be visalized better : https://colab.research.google.com/drive/1YwsVgxIrIBuBEQ2KWMHwWH29kH5YBycp#scrollTo=r9Kd1Ni0c6tq